elusivecodes/FrostCore/README.md

 Get a property value for the first element.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
+- `property` is a string indicating the property value to return.

 ```
 const prop = core.getProperty(nodes, property);
 ```

 Set property values for each element.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
+- `property` is a string indicating the property value to set.
+- `value` is the value you want to set the property to.

+Alternatively, you can set multiple properties by passing a single `properties` argument with Key/Value pairs of the properties to set.

 ```
+core.setProperty(nodes, properties);
 core.setProperty(nodes, property, value);
 ```

 Remove a property from each element.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
+- `property` is a string indicating the property value to remove.

 ```
 core.removeProperty(nodes, property);